This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my

 What Main Dishes Are Good To Serve With A Loaded German Potato Bake?

 This baked loaded potato casserole goes with literally everything, but it happens to be one of my favorite pot roast dinner sides!
-Or you can pair it with grilled chicken or steak, meatloaf, pan fried pork chops, or even fish sticks to make a complete meal.
+Or you can pair it with grilled chicken or steak, Wagyu Meatloaf, pan fried pork chops, or even fish sticks to make a complete meal.

 Personally, I like a BIG tossed salad and to have a helping of this potato bake casserole recipe on the side.